 “Not a busy hospital?”

 There was no elevator music.
-The ride up was quiet.
-The doors opened on the fourth floor.
+The ride up should have been quiet, but she could hear the cabling and mechanical workings of the elevator.
+In the bank, it was masked by elevator music.
+The doors opened when they reached the fourth floor.

 “Sherri’s the second door on the right,” the nurse at the station said.

 “You know her?”
 Natalia said, meaning the nurse.